BerkayZ/portfolio-backend/README.md

 Berkay Zelyurt

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the Creative Comms Attribution 4.0 License - see the LICENSE.md file for details.